A (1+1) dimensional example of Quarkyonic matter: The non-Abelian bosonization of QCD (One flavor)

 so the pole should coincides with $m_\varphi^2$.
 Matching 't Hooft's result with that in the bosonized form,

-then we can fix $c(M) \la \tr[h] \ra$.
+then we can fix the scale, $c(M) \la \tr[h] \ra$.
 Using these constants, we can see the value of the chiral condensate.
 Since $m_\varphi$ regulates infrared behaviors of $\varphi$, the $U(1)$ sector now has a nonvanishing expectation value.
-Thus we have
+At large $\Nc$, we have

 This result was originally derived by Zhitnitsky using the current algebra plus the operator product expansion \cite{Zhitnitsky:1985um}.
-We reproduce this result simply because the bosonization procedures correctly implement the approximate chiral symmetry.
-For later convenience, we write a pion mass in terms of the chiral condensate
+We reproduce this result simply because the bosonization procedures correctly implement the approximate chiral symmetry, thus satisfy the current algebra aspects.
+For later convenience, we write the pion mass in terms of the chiral condensate